 Community Sponsors Make LSJI Happen

 Businesses, nonprofits, and public agencies across the county play a major part in the success of the program.
 Some businesses provide space for the cohort to meet and to enjoy overnight accommodations for the three overnight retreats.
-This year the class appreciated significant donations from Smuggler’s Villa and Heartwood House on Orcas Island, Harrison House on San Juan Island, and Lopez Islander Bay Resort.
+This year the class appreciated significant donations from Smuggler’s Villa on Orcas Island, Harrison House on San Juan Island, and Lopez Islander Bay Resort.
 Most participants were also sponsored in part or wholly by their employer or a local nonprofit.
-Sponsors for 2012 included Whidbey Island Bank, San Juan Islands Visitors Bureau, Lopez Island Prevention Coalition, the San Juan Islands Economic Development Council, San Juan Island Library, San Juan County Health and Community Services Department, San Juan Island Prevention Coalition, Orcas Power and Light Company (OPALCO), and several anonymous donors.
+Sponsors for 2019 included San Juan Islands Visitors Bureau, Lopez Island Prevention Coalition, the San Juan Islands Economic Development Council, San Juan Island Library, San Juan County Health and Community Services Department, San Juan Island Prevention Coalition, Orcas Power and Light Company (OPALCO), and several anonymous donors.

 What Happens During the LSJI Course?